 It is impossible to know the exact source and history of part worn tyres and it can be difficult to know if there is more wrong with them than simply being worn.

 The sale of part worn tyres is legal in the UK and highly regulated.
 To be sold in the UK, part worn tyres must meet a number of safety standards as required by trading standards.
-For example, part worn tyres must have no internal or external lumps, bulges or tears and they must have at least 2mm of tyre tread.
+For example, this includes the fact part worn tyres must have no internal or external lumps, bulges or tears and they must have at least 2mm of tyre tread.

 Unfortunately, most part worn tyres are sold illegally and so they do not meet these legal requirements, making them potentially highly dangerous.
 In fact, in a survey undertaken by Tyre Safe, 98% of part worn tyres were being sold illegally and 34% of those being offered for sale had dangerous, potentially life-threatening defects.